All eyes on the Republic's future as drama unfolds

 The Irish were drawn in arguably the toughest group of them all, with co-hosts Australia, Olympic champions Canada and Nigeria, who are the top African side and the best fourth seeds.

-The opening-game defeat by Australia, who the Republic had frustrated for the first half, was down to a clumsy tackle in the area.
-Matildas captain Steph Catley did the rest.
+The opening defeat by Australia, who the Republic had frustrated for the first half, was down to a clumsy tackle in the area.
+Matildas captain Steph Catley did the rest from the penalty spot.

-The second game in Perth against Canada was more optimistic.
-McCabe score her wonder goal from a corner in the fourth minute, and for the majority of the first half Ireland were well on top.
+The second game in Perth against Canada gave more grounds for optimism.
+McCabe scored her wonder goal from a corner in the fourth minute, and for the majority of the first half Ireland were well on top.

-However, the Olympic champions hit back to eliminate the Irish with a game to spare.
+However, the Olympic champions hit back to eliminate the Irish with a game still to play.

 The draw with the Nigerians was flat.
 The African side had all but qualified and, thanks to Australia's stunning win over Canada, were happy to sit back.
-The Republic could not break them down, and that has been a common feature of this team with their defensive set up.
+The Republic could not break them down, and that has been a common feature of this team with their defensive set-up.

 It says a lot about this team, and the progress they have made, that they have been so disappointed by such small margins.